 You can refer to the display screen that shows you the error code to find out the problem in your unit.
 It may also be due to poor gas supply, which is not a safe working condition for the boiler.
-And before you reset your boiler, make sure to get these issues repaired first.
+And before you reset your boiler, make sure to get these issues repaired first by contacting boiler engineers.

 Why Is My Boiler Not Igniting?